0xPolygon/polygon-docs/docs/tools/wallets/portal.md

     ![](../../img/tools/portal/portal-10.png){ width=60% }
     </center>

-2. The "Claim Tokens" button will appear under the transaction once your tokens are ready to be claimed.
+2. The **Claim Tokens** button will appear under the transaction once your tokens are ready to be claimed.

     <center>
     ![](../../img/tools/portal/portal-11.png){ width=60% }